scratcharchive/spikeforest-docs/docs/index.md

 SpikeForest is an open-source benchmarking website for spike sorting algorithms.
 The front end is [under development here](https://github.com/elovero/spikeforest).

+You can view these docs either on the [hosted website](https://users.flatironinstitute.org/~magland/docs/) or on the [github repo](https://github.com/magland/docs/blob/master/docs/index.md).

 ## Interactive notebooks and code snippets:

 * [Overview of KBucket and SpikeForest](https://gist.github.com/magland/318c7bc43df9dd528f667589eaa2482d)